NYSE: HLT

 The bottom line on Hilton Hotels

 Hilton Hotels is one of the world's largest hospitality companies, with a footprint that spans several continents.
-It is one of the most familiar brands in the industry today.
 The recovery in travel, increases in daily rates, and additions of new hotels and rooms are driving steady revenue and profits.

 Like other companies in the hospitality industry, Hilton Hotels is somewhat dependent on consumer spending, which can change with fluctuations in macroeconomic conditions.
 However, Hilton Hotels stock boasts a relatively asset-light model, which can lend resilience and profitability in a wide range of environments.